alire-project/alire/doc/catalog-format-spec.md

 All properties that support dynamic expressions follow the same structure, in which the expression (case-like) is inserted between the key and its value.
-Where a static expression would be
+For example, given a static expression:

 ```toml
 key = "value"